Min Sung Choi

-Min-sung Choi (born 16 October 1992) is a Guamanian international footballer of Korean descent who plays for Strykers in the Guam Men's Soccer League.
+Min-sung Choi (born 16 October 1992) is a Guamanian professional footballer who plays for Strykers in the Guam Men's Soccer League.

-Career
+Club career

 Choi was the Guam Men's Soccer League top scorer in the 2008–2009 season with 35 goals and joint top scorer in the 2009–2010 season with 28 goals.

-International
+International career

 Choi was called up for the Guam national football team in March 2015 for the friendlies against Hong Kong national football team and Singapore national football team.